-The BC SPCA supports the initiative to establish evidence-based standards and clear expectations for the practice of slaughter without prior stunning.
-Nonetheless, since slaughter without prior stunning has been scientifically demonstrated to cause unnecessary suffering, the BC SPCA position is that governments should take more substantial action by eliminating the practice in Canada, or at the very least, by requiring immediate post-cut stunning of every animal.
+The BC SPCA supports the initiative to establish evidence-based standards and clear expectations for slaughter without prior stunning.
+Nonetheless, since slaughter without prior stunning has been scientifically demonstrated to cause unnecessary suffering, the BC SPCA’s position is that governments should take more substantial action by eliminating the practice in Canada, or at the very least, by requiring immediate post-cut stunning of every animal.

 Ritual slaughter practices are legally permitted under B.C.’s and Canada’s meat processing laws.
 They are also effectively exempt from prosecution under the B.C.
-Prevention of Cruelty to Animals Act, as they constitute “reasonable and generally accepted practices.”
+Prevention of Cruelty to Animals Act, as they constitute “reasonable and generally accepted practices” under the Act.

 We will continue to fight for stronger standards to prevent suffering of these animals, including pushing for third-party monitoring and inspection of slaughter facilities.